Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you have a clear view of where you’d like to be within the next year or two?
-Setting goals that are realistic will hinder your progress.
-Set clear, short and long-term goals, focusing on those that have the greatest impact on your career advancement.
-To boost job satisfaction make sure that your goals align with your personal preferences.
+Do you have a clear idea of where you’d like to be within the next year or two years?
+Failing to set achievable goals will hinder progress.
+Set clear, short and long-term objectives, prioritizing those with the most impact on your career advancement.
+To increase your satisfaction at work, ensure that these goals are in line with your personal needs.

 Not Taking Care of Networking